Privacy PolicyTerms of ServiceContactAdd Your RaceAdvertise

 Races

-• Half Marathon: The Half Marathon is primarily a dirt road course, on Valley loop road.
-It is a graded dirt road with a significant descent within the first meaning, translating to a major climb in the first mile.
+The Half Marathon is primarily a dirt road course, on the Valley Loop road.
+It is a graded dirt road with a significant descent within the first mile, translating to a major climb in the final mile.
+The event is capped at 500 runners.

-• Wildcat 4-Miler: A competitive, rigorous 4-mile Trail Race – The Wildcat 4-Miler will be held on the Wildcat Trail around and between East and West Mitten on a challenging route.
+A competitive, rigorous 4-mile Trail Race – The Wildcat 4-Miler – will be held on the Wildcat Trail around and between East and West Mitten on a challenging route.
+While it is a competitive event for some, Wildcat participants are welcome to jog or walk their event.

 Aid Stations

-• Support: There are aid stations throughout the course, providing hydration, medical support and a variety of nutrition, including Honey Stinger gels and chews, Gatorade, snacks, and fresh fruit.
+• Hydration: There are aid stations throughout the course, providing hydration, medical support and a variety of nutrition: Honey Stinger gels and chews, Gatorade, salty and sweet snacks and fresh fruit will be available.

-• Facilities: There will be portajohns on the course, along with excellent course support by various health and emergency services.
+• Restrooms: There will be portajohns on the course, along with excellent course support by Utah Navajo Health System, Monument Valley Fire Department, the Navajo Rangers and Navajo EMS.

-• Hydration: This is a cupless event, so please plan to have your own personal hydration system.
+• Cupless Event: This is a cupless event, so please plan to have your own personal hydration system.

-• Volunteers: Aid Station volunteers will fill your bottle or bag at the aid stations.
+• Volunteer Assistance: Aid Station volunteers will fill your bottle or bag at the aid stations.

 Lodging